HenrikS-A/IT2-23-24/README.md

 # IT2 - 23/24
-Mappene mine fra IT2, Sandvika VGS
+Mappene mine fra IT2 ved Sandvika VGS

 ## Viktige datoer